retz/retz/README.md

   be > 1024)
 * `retz.mesos.principal = retz` - Mesos principal name
 * `retz.mesos.role = retz` - Role name in Mesos
+* `retz.mesos.secret.file` - A file path containing mesos authentication secret (optional, no line breaks allowed in the file)

 Retz is a program that runs just in foreground.
 To start Retz in console, type